cloudfoundry/diego-design-notes/api/tasks.md

 #### `domain`

 The consumer of Diego may organize their Tasks into groupings called Domains.
-These are purely organizational (e.g. for enabling multiple consumers to use Diego without colliding) and have no implications of the Task's placement or lifecycle.
+These are purely organizational (e.g. for enabling multiple consumers to use Diego without colliding) and have no implications on the Task's placement or lifecycle.
 It is possible to fetch all Tasks in a given Domain.

 - It is an error to provide an empty `domain`.